GauthamYerroju/GauthamYerroju.github.io/_posts/2019-11-11-sweet-16-macro-pad-build.md

 ### Step 5: Solder Pro Micro

-Align the Pro Micro on the headers on the bottom of the board with the micro USB port facing outwards, sandwiching it between the two PCBs.
+Align the Pro Micro on the headers on the bottom of the PCB with the micro USB port facing outwards.
+Note that the micro USB port should be facing outwards, not sandwiched between the Pro Micro and the Sweet 16 PCBs.
 Solder the board and remove the excess pins using a flush cutter.

 ### Step 6: Put on key caps of choice